Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Analysis of MAB for Globally Nonstationary Environments

-\end{itemize} The formal proof is in Appendix \ref{subsec:regret_gradual}. \end{sketch} We require a stronger version of DT regret (Definition \ref{def:driftrobust_at}).
-Under gradually changing streams, an anytime bound (i.e., a bound that holds for any time step) is required because the detection times vary.
-Moreover, a higher confidence level is required because we instantiate the base bandit algorithm more than once (once per reset) and employ a property that holds for all instances.
-The number of the instances is at most $T$, and a confidence level that is $T$ times larger is sufficient.
-Theorem \ref{thm:regret_gradual} states that \AADWIN{}-bandit learns the environment when the change is sufficiently slow (i.e., $b = o(1)$).
+\end{itemize} The formal proof is in Appendix \ref{subsec:regret_gradual}. \end{sketch} Theorem \ref{thm:regret_gradual} states that \AADWIN{}-bandit learns the environment when the change is sufficiently slow (i.e., $b = o(1)$).
 Unlike most nonstationary bandit algorithms, our algorithm design does not require prior knowledge of $b$. \begin{myrem}{\rm (Optimality of the regret bound) The rate matches the $\tilTheta(V^{1/3} T^{2/3})$ lower bound of \cite{besbes2014optimal} up to a logarithmic order.
 Under a gradually changing environment, the total variation is $V:= \sum_t |\mu_{i,t} - \mu_{i,t+1}| = bT = O(T^{1-d})$; thus, $V^{1/3}T^{2/3} = O(T^{1-d/3})$.
-Although \cite{besbes2014optimal} studied a larger class of drifts where only the total variation is bounded, we hypothesize that the $O(T^{1-d/3})$ bound with respect to the gradual drift of speed $b = T^{-d}$ is tight.\footnote{The result from \cite{DBLP:journals/jair/TrovoRG20} has a better rate of $\tilO(T^{1-d})$.
-However, they require an additional assumption (Assumption 2, therein) that essentially states that the two arms are not too close to distinguish for a long time.} Unlike \cite{DBLP:conf/amcc/WeiS18,besbes2014optimal}, our guarantee in the nonstationary setting is limited to the case of global changes. }\end{myrem}
+A recent work by \cite{krishnamurthy2021} shows the optimality of this rate for gradually changing streams.\footnote{The result from \cite{DBLP:journals/jair/TrovoRG20} has a better rate of $\tilO(T^{1-d})$.
+However, they require an additional assumption (Assumption 2, therein) that essentially states that the two arms are not too close to distinguish for a long time.} Note that, unlike \cite{besbes2014optimal,krishnamurthy2021}, our guarantee in the nonstationary setting is limited to the case of global changes. }\end{myrem}

-In summary, \AADWIN{}-bandit adapts to both the abruptly and gradually changing environments without knowing how fast the streams change if the base bandit satisfies the three properties (DD regret, (strongly) DT regret, and monitoring consistency).
-We explicitly constructed such a base bandit algorithm called the Elimination-UCB (Algorithm \ref{alg:elimination}).
+In summary, \AADWIN{}-bandit adapts to both the abruptly and gradually changing environments under mild knowledge on the speed of changes if the base-bandit satisfies has a logarithmic drift-tolerant regret bound.
+We demonstrate that TS has this bound and consider that it is not very difficult to derive the same bound for KL-UCB.